leninkill/leninkill/README.md

 </div>

 ## I'm an Junior Programmer
-- 🖥️ I am programming on C#(Unity 3D), Frontend, Python
+- 🖥️ I am programming on C#(Unity 3D), Frontend, Python, Figma
 - 💪 I like to write code
 - 👅 I like pussy licking
 - 🥅 I am constantly learning new things